-Note that, as $p \to \infty$, (9) and (11) become identical.
-More generally, the rules which determine success or failure of classification, using SVM or DWD, are similar when p is large.
-In this sense, SVM can be viewed as a limiting case of DWD; SVM may be regarded as a form of DWD, using a very large value of the exponent that is applied to distance from the space-splitting plane.
+Note that, as $p \to \infty$, Theorems 1 and 2 become identical.
+More generally, the rules which determine success or failure of classification, using basic SVM or DWD, are similar when p is large.
+In this sense, basic SVM can be viewed as a limiting case of DWD; basic SVM may be regarded as a form of DWD, using a very large value of the exponent that is applied to distance from the space-splitting hyperplane.

 Recall from Section 3 that our geometric representations are based on larged laws of large numbers.
 The small, stochastic perturbations in those laws are generally asymptotically normally distributed and of size $d^{-1/2}$.
-An examination of the nature of the perturbations shows that when m = n the DWD plane is less stochastically variable than its SVM counterpart, giving rise to the lower error rates for classification.
-Specifically, stochastic errors in locating the SVM plane are, to first order, the result of extrema of small, independent, zero-mean errors in locating simplex vertices.
-On the other hand, errors in the position of the DWD plane arise from averaging those errors.
-Since the extrema of independent perturbations are generally larger than the perturbations' average, except in very heavy-tailed cases which are excluded by our moment conditions, then the DWD algorithm produces a less stochastically variable approximation to the common plane to which the SVM and DWD planes converge as $d \to \infty$.
-This explains the result observed in Figure 5 of Marron and Todd (2002), that for spherical Gaussian data DWD gave somewhat better classification performance than SVM.
+An examination of the nature of the perturbations shows that when m = n the DWD hyperplane is less stochastically variable than its basic SVM counterpart, giving rise to the lower error rates for classification.
+Specifically, stochastic errors in locating the basic SVM hyperplane are, to first order, the result of extrema of small, independent, zero-mean errors in locating simplex vertices.
+On the other hand, errors in the position of the DWD hyperplane arise from averaging those errors.
+Since the extrema of independent perturbations are generally larger than the perturbations' average, except in very heavy-tailed cases which are excluded by our moment conditions, then the DWD algorithm produces a less stochastically variable approximation to the common hyperplane to which the basic SVM and DWD hyperplanes converge as $d \to \infty$.
+This explains the result observed in Figure 5 of Marron and Todd (2002), that for spherical Gaussian data DWD gave somewhat better classification performance than basic SVM.